wangsh386/WangShuai.github.io/_pages/about.md

     <div style="display: table-cell; width: 70%; vertical-align: middle;">
       <strong>Drone Positioning Information-Assisted Reinforcement Learning Optimization Framework for IoT Data Collection</strong><br>
-      - This project focuses on using drones to assist in data collection and localization within IoT systems, optimizing the performance by integrating positioning information and reinforcement learning techniques.
-The solution is designed to improve the efficiency and reliability of IoT data collection in environments with limited infrastructure coverage.<br>
+      - Drones are increasingly used in data collection and localization due to their flexibility.
+This paper proposes a framework to optimize drone data collection and localization in IoT, addressing issues like infrastructure gaps and sensor dynamics.
+Using traditional reinforcement learning (e.g., Q-learning), we optimize trajectory planning and enhance model efficiency to reduce computational complexity.
+Simulations show our method improves data collection by 80% and reduces convergence time by 40%.<br>
       - <strong><a href="link_to_paper2">Paper</a> | <a href="link_to_code2">Code</a> | <a href="link_to_video2">Video</a></strong>
     </div>
   </div>